Bonanza Benchmark Bonanza Benchmark

 If you hike from state route 224, just follow the road until you are just under the summit on the north saddle.
 Most of the route is in the open and would be hot mid-day.
 For the final 300 vertical feet, there is no trail...it's a bushwhack.
 The north ridgeline looks to be the best or you can bushwhack under the aspens that cover the east side of the summit area.

 From the winter gate at Wasatch Mountain State Park on state route 224, drive around 2.2 miles up toward Park City.
 The pavement will end after a mile or so, then a short section of pavement on some switchbacks.
-The turn right isn't too far after that.
+The turn right is not too far after that.
 Once you make the turn, the dirt spur road splits.
 The left fork only goes a short distance to a camping area.
 Go right or park to hike.
 If you do attempt to drive up, the worst rocks are before the creek in the first mile.
 If you make it beyond the creek you will be fine to go all the way.
 I was able to park at the creek but turning around was tight.

 Bonanza Benchmark from State Route 224